mxz7/nypsi-docs/economy/fishhuntmine.md

-# fishing and hunting and mining
+# fish, hunt and mine

 ## how do i get a fishing rod / pickaxe / gun?